arturadib/botio/README.md

 $ botio bootstrap --repo arturadib/pdf.js
 ```

 The bootstrapped file `config.json` contains sensible defaults, but you will likely want to double-check and/or modify it at this point.
 (In particular, make sure `host`, `port`, and `whitelist` are what you want).
-Then let Bot.io set up the necessary Github hooks, and start the server:
+Then let Bot.io set up the necessary Github hooks, and start the server, e.g.:

 ```
 $ botio sethooks --user arturadib --pwd password123